New Hope Herald

 God’s people faithfully brought in the contributions, tithes and dedicated gifts. – 2 Chronicles 31:12

 Thank you for your continued support of our church through your financial giving, prayers and gifts of time and talent.
-Our January income exceeded our expenses but due to the timing of when invoices were received, the expenses did not include gas, trash, janitorial and yard care.

 “Our prayers may be awkward.
 Our attempts may be feeble.
 But since the power of prayer is in the one who hears it and not in the one who says it, our prayers do make a difference.” ~Max Lucado